CH UMZH Connect IG (R4)

 Machine-To-Machine communication

-The client-credentials OAuth flow is the common way to approach this, where the client presents credentials and information about the action is it about to execute (scopes) to the resource server and in exchange receives an access token.
+The client-credentials OAuth flow is the common way to approach this: the client presents its credentials and the scopes describing the action it is about to perform to the authorization server, and in exchange receives an access token.

-The access token again the client injects in the request to the resource server (the organization holding the sensitive patient data) and the latter can validate the token and grant or deny access.
+The client then injects this access token into its request to the resource server (the organization holding the sensitive patient data), which validates it and grants or denies access.

 SMART on FHIR defines a standard way for apps to securely connect to healthcare data by combining:

-In practice, it gives app developers a predictable, interoperable method to authenticate, obtain tokens, and read/write clinical data across different EHR systems without custom integrations.
+In practice, it gives app developers and systems a predictable, interoperable method to authenticate, obtain tokens, and read/write clinical data across different EHR systems without custom integrations.

 In our particular case we use SMART in the context of our use cases, for example: